Kelebu

 "Kelebu" is a song by Nigerian singer and rapper Rema.
 It was released as a single under Mavin Records and Jonzing World on August 1, 2025 as his third single of the year.
-The song was written by Rema alongside London, who serves along side Ambezza as the song's co-producer.
+The song was written by Rema alongside London, who serves alongside Ambezza as the song's co-producer.

 Background

 Rema stated that "Kelebu" draws inspiration from his childhood experiences, where he listened to diverse household music and danced to Caribbean and Francophone tracks at school parties, often without understanding the lyrics but enjoying the instrumental and repetitive elements.
 He described reliving those moments by expressing them through his music.

 Release and promotion

 The song was released on 1 August 2025, following Rema's singles "Baby (Is It a Crime)" in February and "Bout U" in April.
 To promote the track, Rema announced a $10,000 dance challenge on X, encouraging fans to create an easy dances for the song.
 The challenge generated significant engagement, with thousands of posts on TikTok.